Kong/docs.konghq.com/app/enterprise/0.36-x/deployment/installation/docker.md

 This guide walks through downloading, installing, and start Kong Enterprise using Docker.
-The configuration shown in this guide is intended only as an example -- you will want to modify and take additional measures to secure your Kong Enterprise system before moving to a production environment.
+The configuration shown in this guide is intended only as an example.
+You will want to modify and take additional measures to secure your Kong Enterprise system before moving to a production environment.

 Docker images for Kong Enterprise are hosted on [Bintray](https://bintray.com).